sknudsen/vis2021cph/index.md

     alt: "Figure from Li and Scheidegger"
     image_caption: "Courtesy of Li and Scheidegger"
     title: "Workshop on eXplainable AI"
-    excerpt: "Articificial Intelligence (AI) is increasingly used to support decision-making or for automation.
+    excerpt: "Artificial Intelligence (AI) is increasingly used to support decision-making or for automation.
 However, the technologies involved are often experienced as black boxes that lack transparency, with increasing societal concerns to follow.
 In response, ..."
     url: "/explainable-ai-workshop"
     btn_label: "Read More"
     btn_class: "btn--primary"